Medium Risk

 Clicks on the provided element

-Part of the Chrome Devtools MCP server.
-Enforce policies on this tool with Intercept, the open-source MCP proxy.
+Part of the Chrome Devtools server.

 AI agents use click to create or modify resources in Chrome Devtools.
 Write operations carry medium risk because an autonomous agent could trigger bulk unintended modifications.
 Rate limits prevent a single agent session from making hundreds of changes in rapid succession.
 Argument validation ensures the agent passes expected values.

 Without a policy, an AI agent could call click repeatedly, creating or modifying resources faster than any human could review.
-Intercept's rate limiting ensures write operations happen at a controlled pace, and argument validation catches malformed or unexpected inputs before they reach Chrome Devtools.
+PolicyLayer's rate limiting ensures write operations happen at a controlled pace, and argument validation catches malformed or unexpected inputs before they reach Chrome Devtools.

 Write tools can modify data.
 A rate limit prevents runaway bulk operations from AI agents.